 Plus, there are lots of other things you can do to engage that list further, such as offering additional products, launching an affiliate program, or even “renting” your paid sponsorship by someone else.
 I guarantee you, someone out there appreciates your , so look for those kinds of opportunities. for a

 The possibilities are endless.
-Now that you have your baseline though, you can look to improve on it.
+Now that you have your baseline, though, you can look to improve on it.

-How Much is An Email List Worth?
+How Much is An Email List Worth To Your Online Business?

-Just as important, when it comes time to sell your business, you’ll have a numerical to that list that you can list in your offer.
+Just as important, when it comes time to sell your business, you’ll have a numerical subscriber to that list that you can include in your offer.
 They won’t be inheriting a random list of email addresses that have forgotten about you, but a group of that are anxiously awaiting your next email.

 And for a buyer that is about to fork over a huge amount of money for your business, understanding that potential can be the difference in a few extra zeroes on the end of your sale price.